rohanhrk/core/oops.md

 	}
 }
 ```
-Note : **The combination of static final in Java is how to create a constant value.**
+Note : **The combination of static and final in Java is makes a variable constanst**